Matthew821661/ai-accounting-saas/README.md

-# AI Accounting SaaS
+# AI Accounting SaaS — pdfplumber Edition

-**An AI-driven bookkeeping prototype** built with Streamlit & OpenAI.
+**An AI-driven bookkeeping prototype** built with Streamlit & OpenAI, using pdfplumber for PDF parsing—no Java required.

 ## Setup